sergey-akhmineev/zabbix-Template-IBM-XIV-Storage-System/README.md

 # zabbix-Template IBM XIV Storage System
 Template IBM XIV Storage System works through external script checks

+In the json unloading example.txt file, you can view sample script output and make your data items

 ## Step 1

 You must install munch to run this script.